If you’ve been looking for a way to buy shares in single-family rentals, Ark7 offers a great option with low investment minimums.

 Beyond long-term rental properties, Ark7 also offers short-term Airbnb rentals and multifamily rental properties.
+In late 2023 they started adding medium-term furnished corporate rentals for travel nurses and other stays of three-to-nine months.
 That adds more ways to diversify your investments.

 For all those advantages, Ark7 comes with its fair share of cons, too.
 Make sure you understand all the risks and disadvantages before investing on Ark7’s platform.

 Limited Track Record

 Founded in 2018, Ark7 has bought less than 30 properties to date.

 But that’s the beauty of the secondary market — they don’t have to sell any properties, ever.
 Whenever you want to liquidate your shares, you can do so, regardless of Ark7’s plans to list the property for sale.

 Historically, non-accredited investors could only buy shares in long-term residential properties, but not short-term rentals or multifamily properties.
 The latter were restricted to “Ark7+” members, who have verified their accreditation status.

 That started changing in 2023, as Ark7 began filing all properties with the SEC to allow non-accredited investors.

 Make no mistake: the one-year minimum holding period for property shares is far shorter than the usual length of time investors own real estate.
 That goes for owning rental properties directly, investing in real estate syndications, and other real estate crowdfunding platforms.

 But it still removes liquidity for the first year, unlike other investing options like stocks, bonds, of Concreit.